MoonriseSoftwareCalifornia/CosmosCMS/README.md

 issues that made systems administration overly complicated and costly.

 We aimed to develop a solution that combined the performance of SiteCore with the simplicity of WordPress.
-Cosmos CMS is easy to host, simple to administer, and user-friendly enough for non-technical content creators to use with little or no experience.
+Cosmos CMS is easy to host, simple to administer, and user-friendly for web developers and non-technical content creators alike.

 ## Features